Annie Abrahams

 Annie Abrahams (born 1954) is a Dutch performance artist specialising in video installations and internet based performances, often deriving from collective writings and collective interaction.
 Born and raised in Hilvarenbeek in the Netherlands, she migrated to and settled in France in 1987.
 Her performance work challenges and questions the limitations and possibilities of online communication and collaboration.

 Abrahams describes her body of work as "an aesthetics of trust and attention."
 Studying biology became an inspiration for her future line of work.
 "When studying biology I had to observe a colony of monkeys in a zoo.
 I found this very interesting because I learned something about human communities by watching the apes.
 In a certain way I watch the internet with the same appetite and interest.
 I consider it to be a universe where I can observe some aspects of human attitudes and behaviour without interfering."

 Life and career

-Abrahams was born in a small farmer's village in the Netherlands with four younger sisters.
-She gained a Doctorate in Biology from the University of Utrecht (1978) and a Diploma from the Academy of Fine Arts Arnhem (1985).
+Abrahams was born in a small farmers' village in the Netherlands with four younger sisters.
+She gained a doctorate in Biology from the University of Utrecht (1978) and a diploma from the Academy of Fine Arts Arnhem (1985).

 Brought into a world of agriculture, her academic pathway led her to become internationally known for her pioneering networked performance art and collective writing experiments.
-After gaining a Doctoraal (M2) in Biology from the University of Utrecht (1978), she was assigned as an assistant researcher at the University.
+After gaining a Doctoraal (M2) in Biology from the University of Utrecht (1978), she was assigned as an assistant researcher at the university.
 At the same time she studied painting, and after gaining a Diploma from the Academy of Fine Arts Arnhem (1985), Abrahams received arts funding from the Dutch government to practice in France, where she moved to in 1987 and continued painting.
 Abrahams began to work with computer software (specifically DOEK, created for her by Jan de Weille in 1993) to develop and construct installations based on the complexities of her paintings.
 In 1992 her computer drawings were exhibited in her show Possibilities, located at the l'espace Forum in Nice, France.
 After a first experience in 1996 with a website especially made for an exhibition in the Hollandsche Spoorweg in Nijmegen, Abrahams decided to start working specifically for the web.
 From 1996, Abrahams delved further into networked performance, with an emphasis on space and distance social networking entails, by creating a physical space to interact with the 'virtual world' in a show in Nijmegen.
 She developed a website called Being Human with net art works she described as performative interventions in the public space of loneliness = the Internet (1997–2007).